drevops/behat-relativity/README.md

 ```

 ### Note
-> In extension components parameter key should not have a dash `-` symbol, or it will transformed to underscore `_`.
+> In extension parameter components name should not have a dash `-` symbol, or it will transformed to underscore `_`.

 ##### For example in your behat.yml
 ```yaml